ircdocs/modern-irc/index.md

 ### USER command

          Command: USER
-      Parameters: <username> <hostname> <servername> <realname>
+      Parameters: <username> * * <realname>

 The `USER` command is used at the beginning of a connection to specify the username, hostname, servername and realname of a new user.

 It must be noted that `<realname>` must be the last parameter, because it may contain space characters and should be prefixed with a colon (`:`) to make sure this is recognised as such.

 Since it is easy for a client to lie about its username by relying solely on the USER command, the use of an "Identity Server" is recommended.
 This lookup can be performed by the server using the [Ident Protocol](http://tools.ietf.org/html/rfc1413).
 If the host which a user connects from has such an "Identity Server" enabled, the username is set to that as in the reply from that server.
-If the host does not have such a server enabled, the username is set to the value of the `<username>` parameter, prefixed by a tilde (`~`) to show that this value is user-set.
+If the host does not have such a server enabled, the username is set to the value of the `<username>` parameter, prefixed by a tilde `('~', 0x7F)` to show that this value is user-set.

+The second and third parameters of this command SHOULD be sent as one literal asterix character for each parameter `('*', 0x2A)` by the client, as the meaning of these two parameters varies between different versions of the IRC protocol.

 Numeric Replies: